rstacruz/til-2020/posts/2018/arch-linux-installation-summarized.md

 <!-- {.-literate-style} -->

 Mount the root partition to `/mnt`.
+This is the ext4 partition that'll be installing Linux into.

 ```sh
 mount /dev/sda1 /mnt